 When you look at the statistics, these three incidents are revealed to be anything but isolated; a staggering 750 horses die on the race track every year, which is an average of two deaths a day.
 The New York Times reported that 24 horses die a week on U.S. race tracks.
 In New York alone, 43 horses have died in racing or training since January 2015.
 These numbers won’t be shared by the racing industry.

 If you thought the deaths during races were staggering, you’ll be horrified to know that over 10,000 thoroughbreds from the U.S. are sent to slaughter, usually in Mexico, when they are no longer “of use.”
-Even Kentucky Derby winner Ferdinand was slaughtered in 2002 when he could not longer be used for breeding – he was nineteen.
+Even Kentucky Derby winner Ferdinand was slaughtered in 2002 when he could no longer be used for breeding – he was nineteen.

 These horses are sold at auction, crammed into trucks designed for cattle, and starved for more than 24 hours until they reach slaughterhouses over the border.
 The horses often lose their balance in the trucks, because their bodies aren’t designed for stability.
-This often results in painful injuries that the horses have no choice but to anguish in while they are transported.
-Their slaughter, which includes the killing of foals despite that fact that this is illegal, is largely unregulated, as well.
+This often results in painful injuries that the horses have no choice but to languish in while they are transported.
+Their slaughter, which includes the killing of foals despite the fact that this is illegal, is largely unregulated, as well.

 What Can You Do?